-Electric scooters are a very cost-efficient way of traveling.
+Electric scooters are a very cost-efficient way of commuting and traveling.
 Savings on fuel and public transport costs will pay off your electric scooter in 4-6 months in developed countries, and in about a year and a half on average globally.
-If you live in the USA, Canada, the EU countries, Australia, and New Zealand, you will save between $800 and $1200 every year, and between $400 and $600 in countries where fuel or public transport are cheaper.
+You will save between $400 and $1200 every year depending on your location.

 This is research that will demonstrate how electric scooters compare with other means of transport cost-wise.
-Specifically, it will show that electric scooters are much more cost-efficient than owning a car or public transport (regardless of your location), how soon they pay themselves off, and how much savings they pocket for you each year.
+Specifically, it will show that electric scooters are much more cost-efficient than owning a car or using public transport (regardless of your location).
+Finally, we will see how soon scooters pay themselves off, and how much they save for you each year.

 Electric scooter costs

 The only costs you will have with your scooter after you buy it will be the costs of potential repairs, and the cost of charging it.
-Electric scooters can cover hundreds of miles/kilometers on a dollar, and higher-quality scooters will not require any maintenance for several years, which means owning an electric scooter will likely cost several dollars per year.
+Electric scooters can cover hundreds of miles/kilometers on a dollar.
+Higher-quality scooters will not require any maintenance for several years, which means owning an electric scooter will likely cost several dollars per year.

 Repair and maintenance costs

 Electric scooters, like all machines, can break down.
-But defects are not that common.
+But luckily, defects are not that common.

-Scooters are mechanical and electronic devices, but when compared to other devices, they are not that complicated.
-They have the motor, the battery, and the controller, the brakes, and the wheels.
-Not that many parts really, so not that many possibilities for something to go wrong.
+Scooters are mechanical and electronic devices, but when compared to some other electronic devices and gadgets, they are not that complicated.
+They have the motor, the battery, the controller, the brakes, and the wheels.
+Not that many critical electronic or complex mechanical parts really, so not that many possibilities for something to go wrong.

 However, when they do break down, repairing them may get complicated.
-They are still fairly new inventions and there are not that many mechanics and repairmen knowledgeable about them.
-Sometimes the manufacturer can send you spare parts, but depending on the manufacturer, that can take little or a lot of time.
+They are still fairly new inventions, and there are not that many mechanics and repairmen knowledgeable about them.
+Sometimes the manufacturer can send you spare parts, but that can take a lot of time at times.

-Still, this is a minority of cases.
+Still, electric scooter defects are more the exception than the rule.
 The most popular scooters already have repair shops in many cities.
 What’s better, there are many YouTube channels and forums where you can see how to do the simpler repairs by yourself, in your home, without paying an expert.